Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Robust Orlicz spaces: definition and first properties

 \begin{example} \ \begin{enumerate}[(1)] \item We consider the setup of Example \ref{ex.1}.
 Let $\theta\colon\CP\to(0,\infty)$ with $c:=\sup_{\P\in \CP}\theta(\P)<\infty$, $\gamma\colon\CP\to[0,\infty)$, and $\phi$ be a joint Orlicz function.
 Let

 corresponding to the case of a \emph{doubly penalised robust Orlicz space}.
 Then, for $x_0\in (0,\infty)$ with $c x_0\in\dom(\phi)$,

-By Proposition \ref{thm:L1}, we obtain that $L^\Phi(\CP)$ is a weighted robust $L^1$-space. \item For each fixed probability measure $\P^*$ on $(\Omega,\CF)$, Proposition~\ref{thm:L1} shows that the classical space $L^\infty(\P^*)$ is a robust $L^1$-space, although this result could, of course, also be obtained in a more direct manner.
-Let $\CP$ be the set of all probability measures $\P$ on $(\Om,\CF)$ that are absolutely continuous with respect to $\P^*$.
+By Proposition \ref{thm:L1}, we obtain that $L^\Phi(\CP)$ is a weighted robust $L^1$-space. \item {Although this result could, of course, also be obtained in a more direct manner, Theorem~\ref{thm:L1} shows that the classical space $L^\infty(\P^*)$ over a probability space $(\Omega,\CF,\P^*)$ is a robust $L^1$-space.} Indeed, let $\CP$ be the set of all probability measures $\P$ on $(\Om,\CF)$ that are absolutely continuous with respect to $\P^*$.
 Consider $\phi_\P(x)=x$ for all $x\geq 0$ and $\P\in \CP$, leading a robust $L^1$-space over $\CP$.
 Then,

-\item Let $\P^*$ be a probability measure on $(\Om,\CF)$, and consider a convex monetary risk measure $\rho\colon L^\infty(\P^*)\to\R$, which enjoys the Fatou property, and satisfies $\rho(0)=0$.
+\item Let $\P^*$ be a probability measure on $(\Om,\CF)$, and consider a convex monetary risk measure $\rho\colon L^\infty(\P^*)\to\R$, which enjoys the Fatou property and satisfies $\rho(0)=0$.
 The dual representation, up to a sign,

 is a well-known consequence, where $\rho^*$ is the convex conjugate of $\rho$.
-In the situation of Example \ref{ex.1} (1), set
+In the situation of Example \ref{ex.1}(1), set

 Then, $L^\Phi(\CP)$ contains $\Linfty$ as a sublattice.
 In general, we have $\CP\ll\P^*$, but $\CP\approx\P^*$ may fail without further conditions on $\rho$.
 We can always define the ``projection''